What Happens to Your Body When You Eat Quinoa Every Day

 Quinoa is a whole grain packed with nutrients such as fiber, protein and antioxidants—but how nutritious is quinoa, really?

 Quinoa's popularity has grown over the years as more people search for nutritious whole grains to add to their diets.
+Quinoa's health benefits are hard to overlook and will make you want to start eating more of it.
 Many call quinoa the optimal "super grain" because it's loaded with protein, fiber, antioxidants and numerous other nutrients.

 hand holding a forkful of quinoa and tomato over a meal lunchbox